The Poem "The Darkling Thrush" by Thomas Hardy

 Simple and easy paraphrasing of stanza-2:

-In this stanza, the speaker describes further that the landscape looked bare, harsh, and lifeless and imagines it as the dead body of the 19th century, which is now coming to an end.
+The speaker describes further that the landscape looked bare, harsh, and lifeless and imagines it as the dead body of the 19th century, which is now coming to an end.
 The cloudy sky looks like the tomb of this dead century, and the blowing wind sounded like a mournful song for the dead.
 All signs of life and growth have vanished; nature appears dry and lifeless.
 Every living creature seems spiritless, dull, and hopeless—just like the poet himself, who feels no enthusiasm or joy.

 Stanza 3: Stanza-wise Paraphrasing (Paragraph Style)